-Reimagining Mid-Century interiors, this nostalgic retro-fusion interior design is renowned for being a clean and simple, yet stylish and aesthetic style.
-You can easily apply it to your log cabin’s interior using its key colours: mustard, nightwatch green, and tan.
+This nostalgic retro-fusion interior design is renowned for being a clean and simple, yet stylish and aesthetic style.
+You can easily apply it to your log cabin’s interior using its key colours: mustard, Nightwatch green, and tan.

 7. Floral Wallpaper

-If you think florals are a thing of the past, you have to know that it will be one of 2020’s biggest recycled trends.
+Florals may seem like a thing of the past, but in fact, they’re very popular even now.
 However, it will be a bit different from the old pink flowery wallpapers you remember seeing in your grandmother’s home.

 8. Earth Tones

-Lastly, earth tones are a great interior design style which perfectly fit a wooden outdoor room.
-Its colours and textures mimic that of timber, metals, and foliage — nature’s most basic elements.
+Lastly, earth tones are a great interior design style that perfectly fit a wooden outdoor room.
+These colours and textures mimic that of timber, metals, and foliage.
+Nature’s most basic elements.

 So, you can simply retain your log cabin’s surface and add other contrasting earth tones like forest greens, taupe, and clay colours to create a natural look, perfect for meditation and unwinding after a long day.

 Add in these colours using cushions, sofas and throws.
 This can even be done using art that you place around your outdoor building.
 All you have to do now is to find the best way to add in earth tones for you!Shop Log Cabins